The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 John's classroom page for Create Task setup, goals, & scoring

-Participant Activity : Samples of a Create Performance Task
+Participant Activity : Example Teacher Lesson: Create Performance Task

 Instructions: